botpress/botpress/README.md

 ## Vision & Mission

 Botpress is on mission to make bots ubiquitous and profitable for everybody.
-At Botpress, we think that using close source building tools is not the right way to build awesome chatbots.
-To be able to create something great, it's important to have full control over it ant it's exactly what Botpress offers!
+At Botpress, we think that using close source building tools like ChatFuel is not the right way to build awesome and powerful chatbots.
+To be able to create something **great**, it's important to have full control over your chatbots ant it's exactly what Botpress offers you!

 ## Target audience

-Botpress is at an early stage and we are looking for **node developers** to build new modules, create chatbots and help the community to build something **huge**...
-Everyone will benefits to have a powerful open-source tool with a wide variety of specialized modules.
+Botpress is at an early stage and we are looking for **node developers** to build new modules, create chatbots and help the community to build something that will be **huge**...
+Over time, everyone will benefits to have a powerful open-source tool that helps to build easily and quickly chatbots by using a wide variety of specialized modules.

 ## Installation